Chart Color Schemes

 Infrastructure

-Parmelia has strong levels of nearby infrastructure activity, ranking in the top 40% nationally
+Parmelia has moderate levels of nearby infrastructure activity, ranking in the 48thth percentile nationally

-The performance of an area can be significantly influenced by changes to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 7 projects that are likely to impact the area.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified seven projects likely impacting the area.
 Notable projects include Parmelia Primary School Modernisation Stage 2, Parmelia Community Centre Redevelopment, Parmelia Oval Sports Pavilion Upgrade, and Cassia Estate Bertram.
-The following list details those projects considered most relevant.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.